sfigg/commercialization-public/customize/desktop/retail-demo-experience.md

 Retail mode works best when demo devices have high-speed Internet access.

-There are 4 customizable components of RDX:
+Customizable components of RDX:

 * **Attract loop app**: a perpetually looping video or images intended to attract customers to the device.
 The content is intended to draw the customer in to interact with the device.
 * **Retail Demo app**: an app that launches automatically when a customer ends the attract loop by tapping a keyboard key, clicking the mouse, or touching the screen (if touchscreen) while the Attract loop app plays.
 The Retail Demo app educates the customer about the device, Windows, and associated services available with the purchase of the device.
 After a period of inactivity, the attract loop begins playing again.
+* **Demo mode content**: content the customer can interact with during the demo.
+This includes pre-loaded (image) or downloaded app content, documents, music, photos, videos, and Store apps.
+* **Setup and operation of retail demo mode**: determine RDX enablement on the device, automatic device clean-up between customers, and automated removal of RDX content after purchase.
 * **Digital Fact Tag app**: an app that launches automatically at the same time as the Retail Demo app.
 This app sits on the right side of the screen and displays key information in a perpetual way for the shopper.
 The app cannot be closed by the shopper, nor do apps display above or behind the app.
-* **Demo mode content**: content the customer can interact with during the demo.
-This includes pre-loaded (image) or downloaded app content, documents, music, photos, videos, and Store apps.
-* **Setup and operation of retail demo mode**: determine RDX enablement on the device, automatic device clean-up between customers, and automated removal of RDX content after purchase.

 <!-- [!NOTE]  This document is designed for an audience of OEM marketing and engineering teams. -->